UBC-LFS/lfs-course-section-scraper/README.md

 const term = 'S'
 const departments = ['APBI', 'FNH']
 ```
+5. Save `app.js`.
-7. Run using `node app.js`.
+6. Run using `node app.js`.
-8. Open `output` folder and you will find a csv named by year and term put together.
+7. Open `output` folder and you will find a csv named by year and term put together.

 ## Authors